tcuwp/avocado/README.md

 ## Usage

-Read the [documentation] for more details.
+Read the [documentation] for more details or the [wiki] for background.

 ## Development